-To qualify for the award of VCE VM you must complete a minimum of 16 VCE units over a 2-year program.
-VM students will also need to complete 180 hours of VET at Certificate 2 level or above in one training course.
+To qualify for the VCE VM award students must complete a minimum of 16 VCE units over a 2-year program.
+VCE VM students will also need to complete 180 hours of VET at Certificate 2 level or above in one training course.
 Students must complete a minimum of four Unit 3-4 sequences as part of their program with Literacy 3-4 as mandatory.

-VCE Religion and Society Unit 1 will be a mandatory subject delivered over the full year in the Year 11 VCE VM program and VCE Religion and Society Unit 2 will be a mandatory subject delivered over the full year in the Year 12 VCE VM program.
+Students will be enrolled in VCE Religion and Society Unit 2 in Year 11, delivered over the full year and will participate in the College's school based RE Program in Year 12, delivered over the full year.
 Students can also include other selected VCE subjects in their VCE VM program.